glpi-project/doc-install/source/install/wizard.rst

 Environment checks
 ^^^^^^^^^^^^^^^^^^

 This step will check if prerequisites are met.
-If thery're not, it is not possible to continue and an explicit error message will tell you about what is wonrg and what to do before trying again.
+If thery're not, it is not possible to continue and an explicit error message will tell you about what is wrong and what to do before trying again.

 .. image:: images/setup.png
    :alt: Check prerequisites